Langchain vs Langgraph: 2026 Guide

 LangGraph Workflow

-LangGraph is a graph structure which is represented by nodes:
+LangGraph is a graph structure that is represented by nodes:

 • Actions or functions are represented as nodes